Bankruptcy and Student Loans

 While the factors to be considered may vary from one jurisdiction to another, courts generally agree that the hardship must be “undue” – that is, beyond “ordinary” or “garden variety” hardship.
 The point is that student loans will only be discharged under extraordinary circumstances.

-If you have questions about student loans, bankruptcy, or other legal issues, The Law Firm of Vaughn and Weber is here to help.
+If you have questions about student loans, bankruptcy, or other legal issues, the Law Firm of Vaughn, Weber & Prakope, PLLC is here to help.
 Call us at (516) 858-2620 to set up a free consultation.
-We are conveniently located in the heart of Long Island at 393 Jericho Turnpike, Mineola, NY 11501.